Braniewo: 19th and 20th centuries

 Heavy fighting and wanton destruction afterwards had left the town about 80 percent destroyed, including much of its historic town center, largely consumed by fire.
 After the German surrender, sovereignty over the town was ceremoniously transferred to Polish authorities on July 7.

 The previous unilateral Soviet transfer of power to Poland was accepted according to the Potsdam Agreement, however, under preliminary terms.
 The town was partially repopulated by Polish settlers, many of whom came from areas of eastern Poland annexed by the Soviet Union.

+After the war, mineral water production began in the former brewery.
+Following reconstruction, the local brewery was reopened in 1965.

 In 2001 the St. Catherine Church, built in 1346, destroyed in 1945, and rebuilt after 1979, was declared a Basilica Minor.
 This Gothic Hall church was built on a site which had held a previous wooden Church of St. Catherine since 1280.
 Prince-Bishop Lucas Watzenrode of Warmia (1447–1512) had added extensively to the original building.